srmagura/stylable-testbed-12/README.md

 1. Would like `//` comments in `.st.css`.
 Sass allows this.
 2. It would feel a bit more natural me to read variables using `$` like other languages.
 E.g. if the variable is `foobar`, I could do `color: $foobar;` instead of `color: value(foobar);`.
+3. Something that Sass has that is pretty useful is [color functions](https://sass-lang.com/documentation/modules/color) like `lighten` and `darken`.
+It seems that Stylable does not have this feature.

+## Misc Comments

+1. I often like to define multiple small, related React components in the same file.
+But it seems like Stylable works best if you have exactly one React component per `.tsx` file.
+Is one component per file the recommended pattern?
+Or would you suggest importing multiple `.st.css` files into a single `.tsx` file?